 Warming up to winter at the Niagara Icewine Festival

 If there’s one bonus to staying in the northern clime of Toronto Ontario, Canada in mid-January rather than heading south, it’s the opportunity to attend the Niagara Icewine Festival and indulge in icewine, gourmet cuisine and spectacular winter scenery of Wine Country Ontario.
-Sure, it can get bone-chillingly cold but that’s just a reminder of what it means to be a real Canadian and is all the more reason to warm up with some VQA icewine.
+Sure, it can get bone-chillingly cold (and Niagara Falls itself can actually get frozen!) but that’s just a reminder of what it means to be a real Canadian and is all the more reason to warm up with some VQA icewine.

 In fact, when researching a story for MasterCard’s Priceless Cities, I enjoyed the Niagara Icewine Festival so much I decided to buy a warmer parka and return again every year.
 Check out my story on Chill out at the Niagara Icewine Festival: To Do List for an Unforgettable Winter Weekend for a rundown on what not to miss.